 A symbol that means a word within the context of a specific language.
 Kanji characters are generally considered logographic.

-A colloquial simplification of a character.
+A colloquial simplification of a kanji character.
 Ryakuji regularly appear in Japanese despite being unofficial characters and having limited support in computer fonts.

-One of the many ways a character can appear, either alone (字体) or as a component (部品の形).
+One of the many ways a kanji character can appear, either alone (字体) or as a component (部品の形).
 Both root characters and compound characters can have different character forms.
 Character forms generally fall into one of the following categories:

 An older character form that is not recognized as having been simplified.
 This term usually refers to characters used in Chinese language-speaking regions like Taiwan and Hong Kong where there was not a major writing system reform towards simplification (繁体字).
 In Japanese, this term overlaps significantly with the term "kyūjitai", meaning older forms of characters that were given newer "shinjitai" forms by law.